Forced Entry: A Security Test for Automatic Garage Doors

 Second scenario: Analyzing the rolling code

 Moving on to the second scenario, we needed to decode the rolling code and to do so, we turned to the KeeLoq algorithm, which is used to protect the packet from being replayed and decoded.
 Studies have already shown that attacks on KeeLoq have been done before.
 Like many rolling/hopping code mechanisms, KeeLoq does not use a timestamp that can help prevent an attacker from conducting replay attacks.
-For our case, we used Kaiju to analyse the rolling code, which allowed us to send a command over the air.
+For our case, we used Kaiju to analyze the rolling code, which allowed us to send a command over the air.

 But Kaiju presents some attentional limitations to non-LEA users.
 Nevertheless, an attacker can always look at remotes' memory and study the manufacturer keys to generate a rolling code on its own.
 This exercise can go further by looking at the remote cloner that includes master keys for several brands, which we show in our technical brief.